Cancel anytime

 Core Business Areas

-- North America On-Highway: Designs, manufactures and sells automatic transmissions for commercial vehicles in North America, including trucks, buses, and specialty vehicles.
+- On-Highway: Designs, manufactures, and sells automatic transmissions for commercial vehicles, including trucks, buses, and specialty vehicles used on public roads.

-- North America Off-Highway: Designs, manufactures and sells transmissions for off-highway applications, such as construction, mining, energy, and airport vehicles.
+- Off-Highway: Designs, manufactures, and sells automatic transmissions for vehicles used in construction, mining, energy, and other off-highway applications.

-- Service Parts, Support Equipment and Other: Provides aftermarket parts, fluids, recalibrated transmissions, support equipment, extended transmission coverage, training and other services.
+- Service Parts, Support Equipment and Other: Provides service parts, support equipment, and other related products and services.

 Leadership and Structure